Winter comes alive at Discovery Harbour

 Mini Blacksmith Workshop

-Craft your own keepsake using traditional blacksmithing techniques.
+Craft your own keepsake using traditional blacksmithing techniques in this two-hour, hands-on training session.

 Ages 15+